nguyenlong-github/fityourstyle/README.md

 - Virtual reality hair try on
 <img src="hair_try_on.gif" alt="hair_try_on.gif" height="250" width="250">

+## User Flow Process

+1. **Upload Photo 📤**: Users upload a front-facing photo from their device .

+2. **Face Shape Detection 📐**: The AI system analyzes and identifies the user's face shape.

+3. **View Hairstyle Suggestions 💡**: A list of hairstyles suitable for the user's face shape is displayed.

+4. **Hair Try-On 💇‍♀️✨**: Users can try hairstyles directly on their uploaded photo.

+5. **Book an Appointment 📅**: Select the preferred hairstyle and book an appointment at the salon.

 ## 🛠️Technologies Used
 - **Languages**: Python
 - **Frameworks**: Django, TensorFlow